Osmar Fernández

-Osmar Fernández (born 20 February 2000) is a Paraguayan footballer who plays as a forward for Ecuadorian Serie A side Delfín SC.
+Osmar Fernández (born 20 February 2000) is a Paraguayan footballer who plays as a forward for Ecuadorian club Daquilema.

 Career

 Club career

 Fernández is a product of Club Sol de América.
 He got his professional debut for the club in the Paraguayan Primera División on 8 December 2018, when he was in the starting lineup against General Díaz.
 In the following season, Fernández played 13 league games for América and scored one goal.
 In the 2020 season, Fernández played for the clubs U-23 team and was only on the bench for one Paraguayan Primera División.

 In 2021, Fernández joined Paraguayan División Intermedia side Atlético Colegiales.
 In June 2022, Fernández joined Argentine side Crucero del Norte.

 Ahead of the 2023 season, Fernández returned to Colegiales.
 Later in 2023, he signed for Ecuadorian side Daquilema FC.

 In June 2025, Fernández joined Ecuadorian Serie A side Delfín SC.